Chiefs lean on D to beat Pats 26-10 in COVID-19-delayed game - WHIZ News

 More tests, including one taken at 6 a.m.
 ET on Monday, returned no additional positives from either team.

-In retrospect, the Patriots (2-2) probably wish the game was delayed even longer so they could get their QB back.
+With their quarterback sidelined, and running back Sony Michel hitting the IR with a quad injury, the Patriots (2-2) were forced to lean on journeyman Brian Hoyer and a cast of running backs that never got into much of a rhythm.

-Brian Hoyer, who has now lost 11 straight starts for three different teams, was 15 of 24 for 130 yards and an interception before getting benched.
-Jarrett Stidham led the Patriots to a touchdown to close to 13-10, but he also threw two interceptions, including the pick-six to Mathieu that propelled the Chiefs to their fourth straight 4-0 start.
+Hoyer, who has now lost 11 straight starts for three different teams, was 15 of 24 for 130 yards and an interception before getting benched in the second half.
+Jarrett Stidham led the Patriots to a touchdown to close to 13-10, but he also threw two interceptions, including the pick-6 to Mathieu that propelled the Chiefs to their fourth straight 4-0 start.

-With the musical chairs at quarterback and the loss of Michel, who was placed on injured reserve with a quad issue earlier in the day, the Patriots turned to a scaled-back and run-heavy approach designed to keep them in the game.
+“We had some opportunities tonight (and) weren’t able to take advantage of them.
+You can’t give a team like that those kind of opportunities,” Patriots coach Bill Belichick said.
+“Turned the ball over four times.
+Had too many penalties.”

 The Chiefs marched downfield for a field goal on their first drive, added another later in the half, but otherwise had a hard time getting into gear.
 Sammy Watkins wasted a scoring chance by fumbling in the red zone, Mahomes was under constant duress and the rest of his wide receivers were blanketed by the New England secondary.